ryandeussing/jimhopper/_sexual-abuse-of-boys/additional-resources.md

 Hunter, J. A. (1991).
 A comparison of the psychosocial adjustment of adult males and females sexually molested as children.&nbsp;*Journal of Interpersonal Violence, 6,*&nbsp;205-217.

-Hunter, M. (1990).
-Abused boys: The neglected victims of sexual abuse.New York: Fawcett Columbine.
+Hunter, M. (1990). *Abused boys: The neglected victims of sexual abuse.&nbsp;*New York: Fawcett Columbine.

 Hunter, M. (Ed.)
-(1990).
-The sexually abused male: Prevalence, impact, and treatment.
-Vol. 1.
-Lexington, MA: Lexington Books.
+(1990). *The sexually abused male: Prevalence, impact, and treatment.
+Vol. 1.* Lexington, MA: Lexington Books.

 Hunter, M. (Ed.)
-(1996).
-The sexually abused male: Application of treatment strategies.
-Vol. 2.
-Lexington, MA: Lexington Books.
+(1996). *The sexually abused male: Application of treatment strategies.
+Vol. 2.* Lexington, MA: Lexington Books.

 Johnson, R. L. & Shrier, D. (1987).
-Past sexual victimization by females of males in an adolescent medicine clinic population.
-American Journal of Psychiatry, 144, 650-652.
+Past sexual victimization by females of males in an adolescent medicine clinic population. *American Journal of Psychiatry, 144,* 650-652.

 Kendall-Tackett, K. A. & Simon, A. F. (1992).
-A comparison of the abuse experiences of male and female adults molested as children.
-Journal of Family Violence, 7, 57-62.
+A comparison of the abuse experiences of male and female adults molested as children. *Journal of Family Violence, 7,* 57-62.

-King, N. (1995).
-Speaking our truth: Voices of courage and healing for male survivors of childhood sexual abuse.
-San Francisco: Harpercollins.
+King, N. (1995). *Speaking our truth: Voices of courage and healing for male survivors of childhood sexual abuse.* San Francisco: Harpercollins.

 Kinzl, J. F., Mangweth, B., Traweger, C., Biebl, W. (1996).
-Sexual dysfunction in males: Significance of adverse childhood experiences.
-Child Abuse \*& Neglect, 20,\* 759-766.
+Sexual dysfunction in males: Significance of adverse childhood experiences. *Child Abuse & Neglect, 20,*&nbsp;759-766.

 Krug, R. S. (1989).
-Adult male reports of childhood sexual abuse by mothers: Case descriptions, motivations and long-term consequences.
-Child Abuse \*& Neglect, 13,\* 111-119.
+Adult male reports of childhood sexual abuse by mothers: Case descriptions, motivations and long-term consequences. *Child Abuse & Neglect, 13,*&nbsp;111-119.

-Kuhn, J. (2000).
-In cabin six: An anthology of poetry by male survivors of sexual abuse.
-Atascadero, CA: Impact Publishing
+Kuhn, J. (2000). *In cabin six: An anthology of poetry by male survivors of sexual abuse.* Atascadero, CA: Impact Publishing

 Lawson, C. (1993).
 Mother-son sexual abuse: Rare or underreported?
-A critique of the research.
-Child Abuse \*& Neglect, 17,\* 261-269.
+A critique of the research. *Child Abuse & Neglect, 17,*&nbsp;261-269.

 Levesque, R. J. R. (1994).
-Sex differences in the experience of child sexual victimization.
-Journal of Family Violence, 9, 357-369.
+Sex differences in the experience of child sexual victimization. *Journal of Family Violence, 9,* 357-369.

-Lew, M. (1988).
-Victims no longer: Men recovering from incest and other child sexual abuse.
-New York: Nevraumont.
+Lew, M. (1988). *[Victims no longer: Men recovering from incest and other child sexual abuse](http://www.amazon.com/dp/006053026X/ref=nosim/?tag=jimhoppercom-20).* New York: Nevraumont.

-Lew, M., & Hoffman, R. (2000).
-Leaping upon the mountains: Men proclaiming victory over sexual child abuse.
-Jamaica Plain, Massachusetts: Small Wonder Books.
+Lew, M., & Hoffman, R. (2000). *[Leaping upon the mountains: Men proclaiming victory over sexual child abuse](http://www.nextstepcounseling.org/books2.htm#leaping).* Jamaica Plain, Massachusetts: Small Wonder Books.

 Lisak, D. (1994).
-The psychological impact of sexual abuse: Content analysis of interviews with male survivors.
-Journal of Traumatic Stress, 7, 525-548.
+[The psychological impact of sexual abuse: Content analysis of interviews with male survivors.](/pdf/Lisak_Interviews.pdf) *Journal of Traumatic Stress, 7,* 525-548.

 Lisak, D., Hopper, J., & Song, P. (1996).
 Factors in the cycle of violence: Gender rigidity and emotional constriction.
 Journal of Traumatic Stress, 9, 721-743.